-Joana Genova is Assistant Professor of Violin and Director of Chamber Music Initiatives at University of Indianapolis, second violinist of The Indianapolis Quartet and co-founder and Artistic Director of Taconic Music in Manchester, VT.
-Ms. Genova began playing violin at the age of six in her native Bulgaria, made her solo debut at the age of twelve and is a prizewinner of Bulgaria’s National Competition.
-She earned her Bachelor of Music at the Conservatory of Amsterdam and her Master’s in chamber music at the Rotterdam Conservatory in the Netherlands.
+Joana Genova is Assistant Professor of Violin and Director of Chamber Music Initiatives at University of Indianapolis, and Artistic Director of Taconic Music in Manchester, VT.
+Ms. Genova began playing violin at the age of six in her native Bulgaria, made her solo debut at the age of twelve with the Plovdiv Chamber Orchestra, and is a prizewinner of Bulgaria’s National Competition.
+She earned a Bachelor of Music degree at the Conservatory of Amsterdam and Master’s in chamber music at the Rotterdam Conservatory in the Netherlands.
 Her former teachers include Peter Brunt, Ilya Grubert and Samuel Thaviu.
 In Holland, Ms. Genova was concertmaster of the Amsterdam Bach Consort and a member of Amsterdam Sinfonietta.

 Michael Strauss, viola

-Violist Michael Isaac Strauss performs around the world as a solo, chamber, and symphonic musician.
-His love for the intimate concert setting has led to performances on concert series, live-radio broadcasts, and festival appearances across Europe, North America, and Asia.
-A former member of the distinguished Fine Arts Quartet, Strauss made several European and domestic tours with them, as well as a critically acclaimed recording of Mozart’s complete viola quintets on Lyrinx.
-His solo work is featured on several other CDs – the first recording of Jennifer Higdon’s Viola Sonata, David Finko’s Viola Concerto (re-released in 2015), Stamitz’s works for solo viola with orchestra (Centaur), and the Suzuki Viola School CDs, Volumes 8 and 9.
-Additional chamber music recordings with the Philadelphia-based Orchestra 2001 include pieces by living composers.
-In 2016, he released Wordless Verses – trio works inspired by poetry for oboe, viola, and piano – distributed by Naxos.
-Strauss was principal violist of the Indianapolis Symphony Orchestra for 20 years and has served on the faculty of several prominent schools including Oberlin Conservatory of Music, Indiana University’s Jacobs School of Music, and Swarthmore College.
-He is a graduate of the Curtis Institute of Music and performs on a 1704 viola attributed to Matteo Albani of Bolzano, Italy.
+Violist Michael Isaac Strauss has performed around the world appearing on concert series, live-radio broadcasts, and festivals across Europe, North America, and Asia.
+A former member of the Fine Arts Quartet, Strauss made several European and domestic tours, as well as a critically acclaimed recording of Mozart’s complete viola quintets.
+As soloist, he released recordings of the premiere of Jennifer Higdon’s Viola Sonata, David Finko’s Viola Concerto, and Stamitz’s works for solo viola with orchestra.
+His chamber music recordings include the Philadelphia-based Orchestra 2001 series of music by living composers and the Oberlin Music label release Wordless Verses—trio works inspired by poetry for oboe, viola, and piano.
+He is also the featured violist on the Suzuki Viola School Volumes 8 and 9 recordings.
+Strauss was principal violist of the Indianapolis Symphony Orchestra for 20 years and has served on the faculty of several prominent schools including Oberlin Conservatory, Indiana University, and Swarthmore College.
+He is a graduate of the Curtis Institute of Music.

 Austin Huntington, cello

-Cellist Austin Huntington made his solo orchestral debut at the age of ten and at twenty he was appointed principal cello of the Indianapolis Symphony Orchestra, currently making him one of the youngest principal musicians in a major American orchestra.
+Cellist Austin Huntington made his solo orchestral debut at the age of 10, and at age 20 he was appointed principal cellist of the Indianapolis Symphony Orchestra, currently making him one of the youngest principal musicians in a major American orchestra.
 Huntington is the recipient of numerous awards on both the national and international levels.
-He placed first in the 2012 Irving M. Klein International Strings Competition and the 2009 MTNA National Sting Competition, in addition to winning second place and the Audience Choice Award at the 2013 Schadt National String Competition.
-He has collaborated with artists such as Itzhak Perlman, Edgar Meyer, Robert deMaine, Cynthia Phelps, Jean-Yves Thibaudet, Krzysztof Urbanski, and Augustin Hadelich.
-Huntington performs on a Venetian cello made by Carlo Tononi circa 1725, on loan from the Colburn Foundation.
+He placed first in the 2012 Irving M. Klein International Strings Competition and the 2009 MTNA National Sting Competition, and won second place and the Audience Choice Award at the 2013 Schadt National String Competition.
+He has collaborated with artists including Itzhak Perlman, Edgar Meyer, Robert deMaine, Cynthia Phelps, Jean-Yves Thibaudet, and Augustin Hadelich.